-March 15, 2010
+March 24, 2011

-/s/ Robert E. Cauley Robert E. Cauley Chairman of the Board and Chief Executive Officer
+/s/ Robert E. Cauley Robert E. Cauley, Chairman of the Board and Chief Executive Officer

-CERTIFICATION PURSUANT TO 18 U.S.C.
-SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATION PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002, 10 U.S.C.
+SECTION 1350

-In connection with the Annual Report on Form 10-K of Bimini Capital Management, Inc. (the "Company") for the fiscal year ended December 31, 2009, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, G. Hunter Haas, President and Chief Financial Officer of the Company, hereby certify, pursuant to 18 U.S.C.
+In connection with the Annual Report on Form 10-K of Bimini Capital Management, Inc. (the "Company") for the fiscal year ended December 31, 2010, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, G. Hunter Haas, President and Chief Financial Officer of the Company, hereby certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

 - 1. The Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company as of, and for, the periods presented in the Report.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company at the dates of, and for the periods covered by, the Report.